opalmedapps/docs/docs/development/setup.md

 The script creates several test users all with the same password (see the script).

+### Set up opalAdmin

+Follow the instructions outlined in the [opalAdmin README](https://gitlab.com/opalmedapps/opalAdmin/-/blob/develop/README.md) to set it up.

 [^1]:
     You are welcome to use another container engine.
     However, all the commands shown in our instructions are specific to  `docker` and `docker compose`.